How to turn an old Android phone into a security camera

 Buying a new Android phone is an exciting thing.
 Especially if you're coming from a phone that's two (or more) years old, there are tons of new features to check out, increased performance to relish, and likely a new version of Android to familiarize yourself with.

 That's all fine and dandy, but what are you supposed to do with your now-former handset?
-You could sell it or trade it in for some extra cash, but depending on its age and condition, the amount of money you'd get may not be the worth the hassle of going through all of that.
+You could sell it or trade it in for some extra cash, but depending on its age and condition, the amount of money you'd get may not be worth the hassle of going through all of that.
 There are stores and other establishments that allow you to recycle your phone, but you may not live near one or be ready to fully give up your old friend just yet.

 If you don't mind getting a little creative, there are other ways to repurpose an Android device so that you can keep getting use out of it without further adding to our planet's growing pile of e-waste.
-Today, I'll be teaching you how to turn an old Android phone into a security camera.
-Seriously!
+Heck, you could even pick up a great cheap Android phone (opens in new tab) instead of buying a dedicated security camera if you end up enjoying how these apps work.

 A quick search on the Google Play Store will reveal several apps that allow you to do this.
-I'll be running through the setup process and my thoughts on two of the most popular ones so you can get started for yourself and breathe new life into that old Galaxy S9 or Pixel 2.
+I'll be running through the setup process and my thoughts on two of the most popular ones so you can get started for yourself.

 Alfred Camera

-First on the list, we have Alfred.
-Alfred is one of the most popular security camera apps by a long shot, touting over 10 million downloads and a solid 4.7-star rating on the Google Play Store.
+First on the list, we have Alfred (opens in new tab).
+Alfred is one of the most popular security camera apps by a long shot, touting over 10 million downloads and a solid 4.8-star rating (out of 5) on the Google Play Store.

 This is the app a lot of people will likely default to when looking for a way to turn their Android phone into a makeshift camera, and in a lot of ways, Alfred earns that popularity.
 This is an immensely powerful app with reliable performance, but before we can go any further into it, we need to get it set up.

-How to set up your camera and viewer
+How to set up Alfred camera

 With any security camera app that you download, you'll need two phones to complete the system — your old phone to act as the camera and your current/new phone to serve as the viewfinder and control panel.